werifu/complish/README.md

 Pull requests / issues are both welcome!

-Please give me your suggestions! 😊
+Please give me your suggestions or other feedback! 😊

 ## TODO

-* [ ] Text clip (too long help page cannot be handled by chatGPT)
+* [ ] Support bash completion (in planning)
 * [ ] Reduce API calling times (bottle neck of this tool)
-* [ ] More detail arguments completion (now only using --require-parameter)
+* [ ] More detail arguments completion